dcnieho/humanFixationClassification/README.md

 - updated y-axis labels in coderSettingPlotter.m: deg -> pix
 - updated coderSettingPlotter.m to step through data trial by trial instead of per coder per trial
 - updated coderSettingPlotter.m to enable viewing a specific coder's settings by clicking on that coder's settings in the scarfplot
+### Version 1.1.1 - changes from 1.1
+- added "Data disclaimer, limitations and conditions of release"
+### Version 1.1.2 - changes from 1.1.1
+- Corrected citation to paper to print date (2018)